BurntNail/6th-Form/Lesson Notes/Design Engineering/Material Considerations/Properties/Property Words/Stiffness.md

 type: "Property Words"
 ---

-The resistance of an elastic body to deflection or bending by an applied force.
-The rigidity or firmness of a body, the opposite of flexibility or pliability.
+definition:: The resistance of an elastic body to deflection or bending by an applied force.
+The rigidity or firmness of a body, the opposite of flexibility or pliability. example:: Ski-lift cables need to be stiff to ensure the weight of the chairs/gondolas do not stretch it down to the ground.